 If your doctor asks you to have a blood test please speak to reception re appointment options available.

-We generally ask that you to attend the daily Phlebotomy Clinics at either the Andover War Memorial Hospital or the Royal Hampshire County Hospital Winchester - no appointment necessary.
+We generally ask that you to attend the daily Phlebotomy Clinics at either the Andover War Memorial Hospital or the Royal Hampshire County Hospital Winchester.
+This is currently an appointment only service. https://www.hampshirehospitals.nhs.uk/our-services/az-departments-and-specialties/pathology-inc-blood-tests/blood-tests.
 We do have a limited number of appointments at our clinics run by our Community Phlebotomist and Practice Nurses but these are especially for the elderly or those with transport problems.

 If your doctor has asked you to come back to discuss the blood result, please allow a week between having the blood taken and seeing and/or speaking to your doctor again.

 Fasting Blood Tests

 Your doctor may ask for a fasting blood test (usually for cholesterol and/or blood sugar).
 If you are asked to have one of these tests, please tell the receptionist so that she can help you to have an early morning appointment as you need to fast overnight.
 You should have nothing to eat or drink (this includes chewing gum) other than water for at least 12 hours before the blood test; refrain from taking exercise or smoking and avoid alcohol for 24 hours.